pmcp/maartenlauwaert/content/articles/velotheek.md

 During this period, I will regularly update the app, introduce new features or kick out existing ones, so the Beta can evolve towards an mature product .

-## Step 7 and beyond: Analyse & Lessons learned
+## Step 7 and beyond: Analyse & Lessons Learned

 After this phase, I collect all the learnings and together with the data I get from the analytics suite, create a brief for the organization that will create the official version of the tool.
 </article-grid>